aMAAmina/aMAAmina/README.md

-- 👋 Hi, I’m @aMAAmina
+# 👋 Hi, I’m @aMAAmina
-- 🌱 Python Enthusiast
+🌱 Python Enthusiast

+## 📚 Projects
+Here are some of the projects I've been working on:
+- [SQL Advant Calendar](https://github.com/aMAAmina/SQLAdventCalendar2024) - A 24 days sql challenge put by by Dawn Choo in December 2024.

+## 💡 About Me
+I’m passionate about software engineering, Python development, and exploring digital marketing.

 <!---
 aMAAmina/aMAAmina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.